Willi Herold: Early life

 Willi Herold was born in Lunzenau, a small village in Saxony, on 11 September 1925.
-He joined the Deutsches Jungvolk, a section of the Hitler Youth, when he was 10 years old.
+He joined the Deutsches Jungvolk, a section of the Hitler Youth, when he was ten years old.
 He was expelled the following year for skipping service and trying to organize his own "pack" of boys, both of which were against the organisation's regulations.
-Herold then joined the Hitler Youth proper at the age of 14, and for a time he was enamored with the group's benefits, including long nature excursions.
+Herold then joined the Hitler Youth proper at the age of 14, and for a time he was enamored with the group's benefits for members, including long nature excursions.

 After completing his elementary education, at the age of 15, Herold began an apprenticeship as a chimney sweep in the neighboring village of Waldheim.
-However, he eventually ran away from the village with a friend because he didn't feel like working and wanted to emigrate to the United States.
+However, he eventually ran away from the village with a friend because he did not feel like working and wanted to emigrate to the United States.
 He was apprehended by the Gestapo and sent back to Lunzenau, where he completed his apprenticeship in 1943.

 Between June and September 1943, Herold served his Reich Labour Service on the Atlantic Wall in German-occupied France.
 Three weeks after turning 18, he joined the German Army and was deployed to Tangermünde.

 Second World War

 c.
 1943–1944

 On 30 September 1943, Herold entered military service.
-He was trained as a paratrooper (Fallschirmjäger) in Tangermünde because of his above-average physical fitness.
-His division was the last to undergo near-full paratrooper training, with three months of infantry training and a 16-day parachute course.
+He was trained as a paratrooper (Fallschirmjäger) because of his above-average physical fitness.
+His division was the last to undergo near-full paratrooper training, with three months of infantry training and a sixteen-day parachute course.
 Herold was promoted to lance corporal after participating in the battles of Nettuno and Monte Cassino in early 1944.
 He claimed he was awarded the Iron Cross 1st and 2nd Class (for supposedly destroying two British tanks on the beaches of Salerno), the Silver Close Combat Clasp, the Silver Wound Badge, the Parachutist Badge and the Infantry Badge.
-Records of him ever receiving these medals have so far not been found.
+Records of him ever receiving these medals have not been found.